Loft Insulation Guide

 Note: Going beyond 270mm provides diminishing returns.
 According to the Energy Saving Trust, the first 100mm does most of the work, and 270mm captures the vast majority of the benefit.

-Typical Costs
+Costs

-• Professional Install: £300-£700 according to the Energy Saving Trust
+• Professional install: £300–£700 according to the Energy Saving Trust

-• DIY Materials: £5-£10 per square metre for mineral wool rolls
+• DIY materials: £5–£10 per square metre for mineral wool rolls

-• Through ECO4: Free for eligible households
+• Through GBIS: Free for eligible households

-• Payback Period: According to EST, around 2 years if paying privately
+• Payback period: According to EST, around 2 years if paying privately

-• EPC Impact: Can raise your rating by 1-2 bands
+• EPC impact: Can raise your rating by 1–2 bands

 DIY vs Professional Installation